 Workforce for installation, Commissioning (Cold Commissioning, Hot Commissioning);

-operation of line after training;
+operation of-line after training;

 workforce during Initial Operation Tests and Performance Tests;

-personal qualifications of workers.
+personal qualifications of workers; and

+initial Site-specific safety trainings for the Contractor’s and its subcontractor’s personnel.

 The Customer shall assist and facilitate in every possible way the Contractor's personnel to organize and plan the activities to be performed in such a way that these activities can start immediately upon arrival of the Contractor's personnel "on-Site" and that no interruption or delay will arise until their final completion.